handbook

 - Students who have a written SAP through Fideles that allows classroom accommodations.

-High School Final Exams Comprehensive final exams will be given at the end of the semester for each core, high school level subject.
+High School Final Exams: Comprehensive final exams will be given at the end of the semester for each core, high school level subject.
 Core subjects are math, science, history, language arts, and foreign languages.
 Non-core subjects must have a final semester test that may or may not be comprehensive.
-At the end of first semester, seniors only may be exempt from final exams in courses with an overall average of 95.
-Seniors may not exempt a first semester math or Physics final.
-Taking the final exam ensures the retention necessary to move forward with the class second semester.
+At the end of first semester, seniors only may be exempt from final exams in courses with an overall average of 93.
+Seniors may not exempt a first semester math or physics final.
 At the end of second semester, seniors only will be exempt from final exams in all courses with an overall average of 93.
 AP students are exempt from taking second semester final exam in their AP course.

 Honor Rolls